Ujj1225/PaperPal/README.md

 ### Prerequisites

-Before running Social Sensor, you must set it up by following the given setup procedure.
+Before running PaperPal, you must set it up by following the given setup procedure.
 You must set up the Frontend, Backend and Model separately.
-In case of a query, feel free to contact the contributors.
+In case of any query, feel free to contact the contributors.

 ### Setup